Isayso/VideoLinkSafe/README.md

 # Video Link Safe

 0.5.7  Hotfix for Youtube changes.
 The import hotkey now copies the clipboard automatically.
 No ctrl-c necessary before!
+D&D of folders (+Ctrl subfolders) to Linklist and playlist.
+Imports only playable video formats.

 0.5.6 lots of changes in UI